jemgillam/jemgillam.github.io/source/_posts/2017-04-An-idea-is-born-at-Hacksoton.md

 {% asset_img Jem-shows-off-the-hacksoton-blanket.jpg My talk at the end of the day showing off my blanket and my app photo: Phil Dye %}

 The day was rounded out with a visit to the pub with some of our Hacksoton friends.
-It was at this point that the blanket really came into its own and went from cool thing I had made to being used as an actual blanket!
+It was at this point that the blanket really came into its own and went from cool thing I had made to a warm thing to wrap yourself in!

 {% twitter https://twitter.com/brandonhawkes/status/848287925519437826 %}